 For now, you should buy four good quality engineering files.
-They may be available from a DIY shop or otherwise you will need to approach a horological tool dealer or engineering supplier.
-Two "cuts" will be required: a coarse file to remove metal quickly; and a finer file for finishing.
-If you can afford it, "precision" files are a better alternative to the finer engineering files.
+They may be available from a DIY shop or engineering supplier, but preferably a horological tool dealer.
+Two 'cuts' will be required: a coarse file to remove metal quickly; and a finer file for finishing.
+If you can afford it, 'precision' files are a better alternative to the finer engineering files.
 The table below gives the details.